 The purpose of the Level II Adjunct Faculty Engagement Program is to provide recognition for adjunct faculty who have demonstrated commitment to student success and teaching excellence above and beyond the walls of the classroom.
 This is demonstrated through the completion of a body of work in the areas of college service and professional development, after which a unit-eligible adjunct faculty member may receive the following incentives as defined in the 2016-2021 adjunct faculty agreement:

-- Increased compensation per contact hour as defined in Article 8.1 (2.5% rate of pay increase)
+- Increased compensation per contact hour as defined in Article 8.1

-- Priority in course assignment as defined in Article 4.7 (a minimum of 9 contact hours when available)
+- Priority in course assignment as defined in Article 4.7

-- View and Download the Intent to Apply Form
+- View and download the following:

 - View Course Syllabus